go-gitea/gitea/README.md

 How to install Gitea:
-_Do note that this Gitea branch is **not** stable enough for builds_
+_Do note that this Gitea branch is **not** stable enough for builds_ _Build from tags for the latest stable build, otherwise for development purposes, build from master_

 - `go get code.gitea.io/gitea`
 - [Ship with Docker](https://github.com/go-gitea/gitea/tree/master/docker)